NHS doctor starts petition to allow small weddings as shops begin to open

 She told PA: “Prior to lockdown, we had planned a traditional Nigerian wedding in London for 300 people, which was scheduled for Thursday 18 June.

 “Also, we had planned a smaller seaside English wedding in Devon for Sunday 21 June, during which my mother was supposed to walk me down the aisle.
-At this point, that is clearly not feasible or advisable.
+At this point, that is clearly not feasible or advisable.”

+Northern Ireland has allowed weddings with 10 people since June 8, but in England a ban on weddings and christenings imposed on March 23 is still in effect.

+Some English councils have been granted emergency powers to allow weddings where one partner is ill.

 Her petition comes as non-essential shops in England, as well as zoos and safari parks, opened on Monday for the first time since March.